 Capacity

-Water typeFiltered and chlorinated
+Water typeFiltered and chlorinated, heated spring water

 Depth(s)75% was 3′ deep with the rest being 6′